itsmiaetzzz/writesup-sys1/level15.md

 ## Level Goal:

-The password for the next level can be retrieved by submitting the password of the current level to *port 30001 on localhost using SSL encryption*.
+The password for the next level can be retrieved by submitting the password of the current level to *port 30001 on localhost *.

-Helpful note:
-Getting “HEARTBEATING” and “Read R BLOCK”?
-Use -ign_eof and read the “CONNECTED COMMANDS” section in the manpage.
-Next to ‘R’ and ‘Q’, the ‘B’ command also works in this version of that command…